whatisinternet/ToTrello/README.md

     $ export TRELLO_DEVELOPER_PUBLIC_KEY='[Your key here]'
     $ export TRELLO_MEMBER_TOKEN='[Your key here]'

+### Creating a .totrello.yml file:

+#### Sample file:

+    totrello:
+              project_name: 'ToTrello'
+              board: 'ToTrello'
+              list: 'To Do'
+              exclude: [
+                        'pkg/',
+                        'bin/',
+                       ]

+The ToTrello yml file allows you to customize the way ToTrello functions:
++ Project_name : The name of the project (i.e. ToTrello)
++ board : The Trello board you want to post to
++ list : The list you want your new todo items to post to
++ exclude : The files or directories you want to exclude

 ### To Index the current working folder and create trello cards for it